 For teenagers 16 or older, it is not that unusual to put off getting a driver’s license these days.
 Unlike most, however, Tom White’s reason for waiting is much more complicated.

-Since he was 5, when he was hit by a car while bicycling, this young man from Cuba City, Wisconsin has been fighting his way back from a very serious trauma with few complaints.
+Since he was 5, when he was hit by a car while bicycling, the young man from Cuba City, Wis., has been fighting his way back from a very serious trauma with few complaints.
 For the past 13 years, his journey has been filled with countless headaches, seizures, medical appointments and a challenging therapeutic diet intended to make his epilepsy more tolerable.

 No, he has not started driving yet, but Tom White, now 18, has still traveled a very long way.
 His destination – which he believes is in sight – is a greater sense of normalcy than at any time since he can remember.